 Threads

-Threads will be fully formed and cut to the specified size and class per the provided drawings, free from defects, damage, or contamination.
+The provided drawings will fully form and cut the threads to the specified size and class, free from defects, damage, or contamination.

 Plated Surfaces